We are suffering an epidemic of body anxiety and body shame.

 A Start To the Healing Process

 To help us start the healing process, I would like you to ask yourself a second set of questions.
 The questions above helped you reflect on times you have observed yourself or other people exhibiting signs of body-anxiety and body-shame.
-The questions below ask you to reflect on instances when you have witnessed people exhibiting healthy signs of Body Peace and its accompanying behaviors:
+The questions below ask you to reflect on instances when you have witnessed people exhibiting healthy signs of Body Peace and its accompanying behaviors.

 How many girls and women do you know that love their bodies exactly as they are at the moment?

-How many girls and women do you know who marvel at the wonder of their bodies and all of the amazing things they can do?
+And how many girls and women do you know who marvel at the wonder of their bodies and all of the amazing things they can do?

 How many women do you know who find joy and pleasure in their bodies?
 By joy and pleasure, I am referring feelings of deep satisfaction and happiness about being alive and a physical being?

-How many women do you know who feel deeply comfortable and at home in their own skin?
+And how many women do you know who feel deeply comfortable and at home in their own skin?

 How many girls and women do you know who believe they are beautiful and wonderful and desirable right now no matter how much they weigh or what size they are?

-How many girls and women do you know who regularly feel confident and powerful in their bodies?
+And how many girls and women do you know who regularly feel confident and powerful in their bodies?